noahwilkie/TextAdventure/README.md

 # TextAdventure
-Simple C# Choose your own adventure game
-For Programming 11
+Simple Choose your own adventure game written in C# for my programming class For Programming 11

 The story is not mine I used the story from this post